GreatApe42069/GreatApe42069/README.md

 I am 😎 Self-proclaimed Tech Genius, and Finance Rebel: No advice, no timing, I just HOĐL and if you're offended, it's a success.
 I'm a hedge fund shills' worst nightmare 😈

 ## 👀 Interests
-- Gaming
+- ✔️ Gaming 🎮
-- Đogecoin
+- ✔️ Đogecoin 🐕
-- Đoginals
+- ✔️ Đoginals 🐶
-- Cryptography
+- ✔️ Cryptography 🔐
-- Cryptocurrencies
+- ✔️ Cryptocurrencies ⛓
-- Web3
+- ✔️ Web3 💻
-- Digital Art
+- ✔️ Digital Art 🖼
-- I like to BUIĐL things
+- ✔️ I like to BUIĐL things 🔨
-- Helping others
+- ✔️ Helping others 🫂
-- UTXOs
+- ✔️ UTXOs ⛓
-- Anything Open Sourced
+- ✔️ Anything Open Sourced 📂
-- Truth
+- ✔️ Truth 💯
-- Coding
+- ✔️ Coding 👨‍💻
-- ✔️ Self-education and self-development: Continuously seek opportunities for personal growth, self-improvement, and acquiring new knowledge and skills to stay at the forefront of industry trends and advancements.
+- ✔️ Self-education and self-development: Continuously seek opportunities for personal growth, self-improvement, and acquiring new knowledge and skills to stay at the forefront of industry trends and advancements 🤴
-- ✔️ Family: Place great importance on nurturing and cherishing family bonds, fostering strong relationships, and maintaining a healthy work-life balance to support personal well-being and fulfillment.
+- ✔️ Family: Place great importance on nurturing and cherishing family bonds, fostering strong relationships, and maintaining a healthy work-life balance to support personal well-being and fulfillment 👨‍👩‍👧‍👦
-- ✔️ Sport (motocross, football, basketball): Engage in physical activities.
+- ✔️ Sports (motocross, football, basketball, baseball): Engage in physical activities 🏈🏀⚾️

 ## 🌱 Currently Learning
 - Everything that I can about everything I can